 Constant volume condenser water pumps are provided to also attain N+1 redundancy.
 The pumps shall be piped in a header arrangement to ensure maximum flexibility and redundancy in system.
 Each chiller shall have isolation valves to enable rotation.
 The FMS shall fully integrate with the chillers to enable/disable the condenser water system as necessary.
 A pressure transmitter shall monitor system pressure and shall annunciate a critical alarm to the FMS in the event of a low or high alarm.
 A chemical pot feeder is provided to ensure adequate water treatment in system.

 A dedicated refrigerant relief vent line shall be provided from chillers to the drift downstream of exhaust fans near the exhaust ventilation borehole.
 In addition to this, the FMS shall monitor air quality in Chiller Room through the Refrigerant Leak Detection system.
 In the event of refrigerant leak detection, the chiller room exhaust motorized damper shall open (see damper matrix on design drawing) with a critical alarm annunciated to the FMS workstation.
 The chillers and its associated plant shall shutdown while the exit strobe lights and horns shall be activated.
 The system shall not restart until the refrigerant leak detector is re-set and the FMS operator has acknowledged and cleared the alarm event.

-Cyberinfrastructure
+Nitrogen and Argon Gas Piping

+Three 12” and three 8” mild steel pipes are provided by CF from the surface Cryogenic Compressor Building to the shaft, through the shaft, and across the 4850L to the Central Utility Cavern west entrance.
+The design and specifications of this piping are the responsibility of the Cryogenic Infrastructure Project team, as is the supply and isntallaiton within the Cryogenic Compressor Building and the Central Utility Cavern.

+yberinfrastructure

 The Structured Cable System design will be based on uniform cable distribution with a star topology.
 New fiber connections will be extended to the 4850 level from the Ross Dry Building, and will be dedicated to the use of LBNF experiments at the 4850 level.
 There is currently no requirement for redundancy in the connections to the experiments and the connection to the Ross Hoist presents a single point of failure.
 The design provides one (1) 96 –strand single mode armored fiber optic cable from the Control room dedicated to the experiments.
 Figure 4-3 shows the fiber distribution network for LBNF.